Experimentally probing entropy reduction via iterative quantum information transfer: Experimental system

 \section{Experimental system}

 We treat the electron spin degree of freedom of the SiV center in a diamond nanocavity in our experimental setup as a two-level system or a qubit with the ground $\ket{0}$ (corresponding to $\ket{\downarrow}$) and excited $\ket{1}$ (corresponding to $\ket{\uparrow}$) states split by an externally applied magnetic field.
 We iteratively measure the state of the spin qubit in the $\hat{\sigma}_z$-basis.
-The measurement outcomes are then fed back into the system through the application of microwave (MW) pulses resonant with the spin qubit MW transition to stabilize either the ground or excited state.
+The measurement outcomes are then fed back into the system through the application of microwave (MW) pulses near-resonant ($\Omega_{\omega} \gg \Delta_\omega$, with $\Omega_{\omega}$ and $\Delta_\omega$ the pulse Rabi frequency and detuning, respectively) with the spin qubit MW transition to stabilize either the ground or excited state.
 The qubit is then left to evolve for time $\Delta t_{\mathrm{prec}}$ under a constant Hamiltonian while also experiencing dephasing noise through the interaction with the $^{13}$C nuclear spin bath in diamond.
 The $^{13}$C nuclear spins are modeled as a heat bath whose inverse temperature is $\beta = 0$.
 For all experiments, we initialize the qubit in a maximally mixed state so that the success of the target state stabilization implies the entropy reduction $\langle \sigma \rangle =\langle s_f\rangle-\langle s_i \rangle <0$.

 The experimental protocol shown in Fig.~\ref{fig:setup_and_sequence}(c) consists of successive rounds of measurement, feedback, and heat-bath interactions.
 We measure the qubit by shining a readout laser near the SiV electron resonance and monitoring the reflected photon counts to determine the qubit state.
 This measurement process can be described by the positive operator-valued measure (POVM)with operators $E_{y_n=0} \equiv (1-\delta_0)\ket{0}\bra{0} + \delta_1\ket{1}\bra{1}$ and $E_{y_n=1} \equiv \delta_0\ket{0}\bra{0} + (1-\delta_1)\ket{1}\bra{1}$, where the parameter $\delta_{0}$ (resp. $\delta_1$) represents the error probability that $y_n=1$ (resp. $y_n=0$) is read out, even though the system is in the $\ket{0}$ (resp. $\ket{1}$) state.
-The values of $\delta_{0}$ and $\delta_1$ are adjusted by setting the readout time and tuning the laser frequency with respect to the SiV optical transition, which enables us to explore different quantum information transfer regimes (see Appendix \ref{apps:opt_readout}).
+The values of $\delta_{0}$ and $\delta_1$ are adjusted by setting the readout time and tuning the laser frequency with respect to the SiV optical transition, which enables us to explore different information transfer regimes.
+Details of the optical readout, including the definition and tuning of $\delta_0$ and $\delta_1$, are provided in Appendix~\ref{apps:opt_readout}.

 The measurement outcomes are immediately processed by a Field Programmable Gate Array (FPGA), and fed back in $50\mathrm{ns}$, which is much shorter than the qubit coherence time.
 In each feedback process, a $\theta_n$ rotation around the $x$-axis $\hat{R}_x(\theta_n)\equiv e^{-i\theta_n\hat{\sigma}_x}$ is applied with a MW pulse, where $\theta_n$ depends on past measurement outcome(s) through a pre-programmed feedback function.